Pneumococcal Disease

 Subsidised Pneumococcal Vaccinations

-- Fully subsidised for all Singaporean children at CHAS GP clinics and polyclinics.
+- For all eligible Singaporean children: Fully subsidised at CHAS GP clinics and polyclinics.

-- Highly subsidised for eligible Singaporean adults at CHAS GP clinics and polyclinics
+- For eligible Singaporean adults: Subsidies are available at CHAS GP clinics and polyclinics.

 MediSave can be used to offset the remaining cost of Pneumococcal Vaccinations for eligible Singaporeans (Citizens and Permanent Residents).
 Up to $500/$700 per year per account can be used to pay for pneumococcal vaccinations for those in high-risk groups as indicated above.

-Click here for more information on subsidies available, other vaccine-preventable diseases and frequently asked questions.
+Read more on subsidies available, other vaccine-preventable diseases and frequently asked questions.

 Read these next: